rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 For additional guidance on sources of information for individual elements, see instructions for that element.

-<a name="0.1.5.2">0.1.5.2</a> Transcribe information from the source for title, statement of responsibility, edition, publication, distribution, manufacture, and series only if it is present in the source of information for that element.
+<a name="0.1.5.2">0.1.5.2</a> Transcribe information from the source for title, statement of responsibility, edition, production, publication, distribution, manufacture, and series only if it is present in the source of information for that element.
 In all cases in which information for these elements is taken from a source other than the title page (or series title page for series), make a note to indicate the source of information (see note instructions for individual elements).

 ## 0.1.7 Recording a source of information that is not the manifestation being described